This site requires a more recent version of Adobe Flash Player to function properly.

 At a very fundamental level, virtualization increases utilization of hardware resources, decreases cost and increases ease of managing multiple applications.
 VMware's server virtualization technology decouples the software from the underlying hardware, and enables aggregation of multiple servers, storage infrastructure and networks into pools of resources that can be delivered dynamically, securely and reliably to applications as needed.
 In addition to servers, VMware intends to virtualize storage which directly affects EMC's storage software division.

 Continued Exponential Growth in Digital Information

 We believe that all digital information created and replicated each year is growing at an average annual rate of nearly 60%.
-The number of total global Internet users has risen ~5x from 360 million users in year 2000 to ~3 billion Internet users by 2012, implying an annual growth rate of 18.4%.
+The number of total global Internet users has risen ~5x from 360 million users in year 2000 to over 3 billion Internet users in 2014, implying an annual growth rate of 18.4%.
 The storage demand generated by the rising Internet usage is expected to remain high over the forecast period.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.